Aurecima Compare logo

 Useful AI versus impressive AI

-How long you expect to keep the phone
+How long you plan to keep it

-How this shortlist is meant to be used
+How this shortlist should be used

 • How useful the phone feels in a real mid-range buying decision